thethales/PythonUSBWebServer/README.md

 ## Prerequisites

 - This project is based on the Python Programming Language and requires Python 3.8 or above.
 You can obtain a free copy of Python [here](https://www.python.org/downloads/)
+- To generate the Windows binaries you will need the [Auto-Py-To-Exe](https://pypi.org/project/auto-py-to-exe/), see the Python Dependencies for instructions.

 # Configuring and Setup